 In 1974 the Oklahoma State Legislature officially changed the name of East Central from East Central State College to East Central Oklahoma State University and in 1985 the official title became East Central University.
-The academic schools of the University are the following: the Harland C. Stonecipher School of Business; the College of Education and Psychology; the College of Health and Sciences; the College of Liberal Arts and Social Sciences; and the School of Graduate Studies.
+The academic schools of the University are the following: the Harland C. Stonecipher School of Business; the College of Education and Psychology; the College of Health and Sciences; the

+College of Liberal Arts and Social Sciences; and the School of Graduate Studies.

 As a unit in the state's system of higher education receiving principal support from public taxation, East Central University has sought to serve the needs of the people of the state in a democratically responsive manner.
-The Oklahoma State Regents for Higher Education have specified the following functions for the senior universities of the state.
+The Oklahoma State Regents for Higher Education have specified the following functions for the senior universities of the state:

-The functions of the senior universities include: (1) offering undergraduate study in several fields leading to the bachelors degree; (2) offering a limited number of programs leading to the first professional degree when appropriate to an institution's strengths and the needs of the state; (3) offering graduate study at the masters level, primarily in teacher education and in selected fields related to Oklahoma's human resource needs; (4) responsibility for extension and public service in the assigned geographic regions; (5) responsibility for institutional and applied research in those areas related closely to their program assignments; (6) responsibility for regional programs of economic development; (7) responsibility for offering associate degrees when not in close proximity to a community college; (8) responsibility for offering certificate programs as specifically authorized; (9) responsibility for offering programs of statewide impact; and (10) admitting students in the top one half of the class as defined in State Regents Policy.
+- 1. Offering undergraduate study in several fields leading to the bachelors degree; - 2.
+Offering a limited number of programs leading to the first professional degree when appropriate to an institution's strengths and the needs of the state; - 3.
+Offering graduate study at the masters level, primarily in teacher education and in selected fields related to Oklahoma's human resource needs: - 4.
+Responsibility for extension and public service in the assigned geographic regions; - 5.
+Responsibility for institutional and applied research in those areas related closely to their program assignments; - 6.
+Responsibility for regional programs of economic development; - 7.
+Responsibility for offering associate degrees when not in close proximity to a community college; - 8.
+Responsibility for offering certificate programs as specifically authorized: - 9.
+Responsibility for offering programs of statewide impact; and 10.
+Admitting students in the top one half of the class as defined in State Regents Policy.
 All of these functions except number seven have relevance for East Central University.